dev-saeddaoud/Pie-Chart/README.md

    - to manage the state using svelte built-in store feature
  - D3: to do calculations based on the input data that can be used to represent the data as svg elements on the DOM
  - TypeScript: for type safety
- - CSS: for styling and responsive design
+ - CSS: for styling, transitions, and responsive design

 ## Features
  - Displaying the total income and expenses on a pie chart